samuelvanderwaal/metaboss-docs/src/decode.md

 The command will write each metadata JSON file to the output directory as a separate file with the mint account as the name: e.g. `CQNKXw1rw2eWwi812Exk4cKUjKuomZ2156STGRyXd2Mp.json`.
 The output option defaults to the current directory.

 As of v0.4.0, the default output will only be the `Data` struct matching the input format of the `update data` and `update data-all` commands.
 To get the full `Metadata` struct, use the `--full` option.

+Use `--raw` to get the account data as raw bytes for debugging purposes.